 Removing products with phthalates, especially those that come into food or water contact, goes a long way in reducing the levels of phthalates in the body.
 This is especially important for babies and young children.
 We will explain the most common sources of phthalates in the home and how to remove or replace them.
 Regular, weekly HEPA vacuuming is another way to reduce your exposure to phthalates, which are present in dust as an SVOC.9 We have provided detailed phthalate sources below, including what to avoid and how to replace them with a nontoxic option.

 The use of phthalates has skyrocketed since their introduction in the 1920s, when phthalates replaced earlier forms of additives that make plastics more flexible.
 The phthalate industry took off in 1931 with the commercial availability of polyvinyl chloride (PVC) and the development of di-2-ethylhexyl phthalate (DEHP).
-By 1972, one billion pounds of 20 different phthalates were being produced.10 Today, according to estimates by the Environmental Protection Agency (EPA), more than 470 million pounds of phthalates are produced each year.11
+By 1972, one billion pounds of 20 different phthalates were being produced.10 According to estimates by the Environmental Protection Agency (EPA) in 2006, more than 470 million pounds of phthalates are produced each year.

 Children’s toys and cosmetics have been the focal points in the battle to remove phthalates from consumer products.
 As early as 1945, studies showed that DEHP, the most used plasticizer in PVC products, had an adverse effect on rat testicles.
 However, this warning of the potential reproductive repercussions of phthalates was not taken seriously.
 Until the early 1980s, DEHP was used in children’s soft PVC plastic toys and teething rings.
 Because of the concern that DEHP might be carcinogenic, in 1982, the Toy Manufacturers of America adopted a voluntary standard limiting DEHP in soft PVC teethers and pacifiers to less than 3% in products.12 In December of 1988, DINP (another phthalate used to soften toys) was declared safe by the U.S. Consumer Product Safety Commission, which denied a petition to ban DINP from products intended for children five and under.13